 - The data we process comes from students themselves, from observations made by our staff or from educational establishments, or is derived from these.

 - We offer students the opportunities, as required, to influence the processing of their data.
 See Section 8 for a list of your rights.
 You will find forms for example to request copies of your patient documents and to request rectification of inaccurate or incorrect data from FSHS’s online services.

 The FSHS is committed to protecting the privacy of university students in accordance with the EU’s General Data Protection Regulation (2016/679), the Act on the Status and Rights of Patients (1992/785), the Act on the Electronic Processing of Client Data in Social and Health Care (2007/159) and other applicable legislation.

 1. Who is responsible for data processing?
 Who can i contact?

 The data controller is the Finnish Student Health Service (FSHS), address: Töölönkatu 37 A, 00260 Helsinki, Finland.

-The person responsible for data protection at the FSHS is Marjo Tipuri, who can be contacted using an online form.
-Marjo Tipuri will answer all questions concerning the processing of data and this data protection statement.
+The persons responsible for data protection at the FSHS are Aleksi Schrey and Marjo Tipuri, who can be contacted using an online form.
+They will answer to all questions concerning the processing of data and this data protection statement.

 Please do not send any confidential information about your state of health or treatment via email.